 What can we do about the consequences of the modern world

 There are many lessons one takes away from a trip to the pristine environments such as the Serengeti.
-As a healer and a vet, I could see how healthy the wild animals are when food wholesome and unaffected by intensive agriculture and soil nutrient depletion.
+As a healer and a vet, I could see how healthy wild animals are when their food is wholesome and unaffected by intensive agriculture and soil nutrient depletion.

 Naturally, the next question is, what can you do to ensure that you and especially your canine friend gets all that he or she needs?
 How can we fix the broken down system where nutrients do not return to the soil.

 Most farmers would tell you that it is not possible to replace missing nutrients because it is too costly.
 For example, food that we grow in California is transported to colder climates such as Canada and there is no way to transport the compost and manure back to California.

 Our society faces two main problems.
 How to ensure better care of our planet and agricultural resources and how to replace the nutrients that are missing in the food.